whysomebody1/Abhishek_sen.github.io/README.md

 - **April 2022 – December 2022**
 - Led process improvement initiatives based on GAP analysis, achieving a 10% increase in efficiency.
 - Collaborated with stakeholders to manage pilot projects, renewals, and expansion opportunities.

-For more experience details, please refer to the complete [CV](path-to-your-CV.pdf).

 ## Education